finfet/kestrel/README.md

 - Encrypt files using a public key or password.
 - Strong security and privacy guarantees.
 Uses X25519, ChaCha20-Poly1305
   and the Noise Protocol.
 Guarantees sender authentication.
+- Modern, secure algorithms and a small core codebase (~3k lines)
-- Handles files of any size.
+- Supports files of any size.
 - Keys are simple strings that are easy to manage and copy-paste.
 - Private keys are always encrypted.
 - Single binary that is easy to run anywhere.